-Captain John Smith’s most famous adventures were as one of the first settlers of James Fort.
+Captain John Smith’s most famous adventures were as one of the first settlers of Jamestown.
 Today his bronze statue stands within the outlines of the original fort and is one of the most recognized features of Historic Jamestowne.

-The statue was a gift from Joseph Bryan and his wife, Isobel Lamont Stewart Bryan, early supporters of the Association for the Preservation of Virginia Antiquities (now Preservation Virginia).
-The statue was unveiled May 13, 1909, by Joseph Bryan III, grandson of original donor.
+The statue was a gift from Joseph Bryan and his wife Isobel Lamont Stewart Bryan, early supporters of the Association for the Preservation of Virginia Antiquities (now Preservation Virginia).
+Their grandson Joseph Bryan III unveiled the statue on May 13, 1909.